 Another Friday has come around, which is fast becoming my new release day, and this week it’s a 100% free pattern!

 One of the things I love about crochet is it’s versatility.
 There’s not much you can’t make with it and if you can’t make it then you can yarnbomb it.keep reading

 I’ve had a flatness niggling me for the past couple of days which seems to have culminated in a storm of “meh” today.

 So, in an effort to de-slump myself I’m going to follow the advice I would give to a friend in my situation.

 There’s something that happens at the beginning of September which is different to every other month of the year.
 I don’t know about you but that ‘back-to-school’ feeling I got in my belly every year growing up, never really left me with my childhood, even when it’s work I’m due to got back to, I still feel it!

 September screams change.
-Subconsciously we know that this is a chance to start over to have a second chance at the year before the chaos of Christmas starts to overtake everyday life!
+Subconsciously we know that this is a chance to start over to have a second chance at the year before the chaos of Christmas starts to overtake everyday life!keep reading

 So if you’re based in the UK you will know that the weather has been pretty half-hearted this summer… a nice week in July followed by one of the wettest Augusts on record… STANDARD!